 Cardiac Monitor Technician Training Program and Career Facts

 Cardiac monitor technicians help nurses and doctors look after patients with heart problems.
 Review the training options for cardiac monitor technicians, as well as their duties while on the job.
 Get info on the job outlook and typical salary for techs in this field.
-Schools offering Cardiovascular Sonography degrees can also be found in these popular choices.

 What You Need to Know